 Nowadays, there are three types of visa for foreigners in Ukraine.
 B category visa is a transit visa given for a short period (not more than 5 days).
 Type C (short-term visa) allows foreigners to stay in the country not more than 90 days within 180 days from the date of the first enter to Ukraine.
 It should be mentioned that residents of some countries do not need to get C type visa and can stay 90 days in Ukraine without visa at all.
-You can check here if your country is on that list.
 Type D (long-term visa) is for foreigners who are planning to stay in Ukraine for more than 90 days.
 Such visa can be used to apply for residence permit.

 Temporary residence permit is usually issued to people who are officially allowed to work in Ukraine.
 This applies to those who work for already existing companies as well as to those who are willing to start their own business in Ukraine.
 The document is also issued to students getting education in Ukrainian universities.
 The maximal term of temporary residence permit validity is one year.
 After this time, the duration of document can be extended.

 Permanent residence permit is issued to people who have right for it on the basis of Ukrainian Immigration Law.
 The Law states that the following categories of people might apply for a permanent residence:

 – scientists and culture experts who are willing to do their job for the benefit of Ukraine;